• Skip to primary navigation

 The Town

 Thanks to the well paved Costanera Sur highway and Envision festival, Uvita’s popularity as a top tourist destination in Costa Rica has grown immensely the past several years.
-Local tour companies have had to expand greatly to accommodate the increasing number of tourists.
-Additionally, Uvita has become a popular spot for North American and European expats, immigrants and snowbirds.
+In the last couple years, Uvita has become one of the fastest growing small towns in Costa Rica, with many more houses, developments and businesses being built to accommodate the many new immigrants, expats, snowbirds and digital nomads.

-Furthermore, thanks to the surrounding jungle, rich waters and sweeping mountains on the outskirts of town, this area is teeming with wildlife.
-Sloths, Scarlet Macaws, toucans and monkeys are just a few of the animals you will commonly hear and see in Uvita on land.
+One of the main reasons why people love to visit Uvita is the nature and wildlife.
+Thanks to the surrounding jungle, rich waters and sweeping mountains, this area is teeming with wildlife such as sloths, Scarlet Macaws, toucans and monkeys.
 In the water, the prized animals to see are humpback whales, dolphins and turtles.
 (We’ll talk about the whales more in a bit).

 Things to Do in Uvita, Costa Rica